Webster County, Mississippi: History

 In 1861 the Edwards-Gray feud erupted, which developed from a fight over the settlement of the estate of Edward Dewitt Edwards, Jr. His family challenged his bequest to his widow, Mary "Molly" Gray Edwards.
 Three of her brothers: William, James, and Robert Gray, shot and killed judge Edward D. Edwards, Sr. and his son Luther Edwards in a confrontation over the estate.
 The Gray brothers were arrested and jailed; however, before a trial could be held, an outraged mob stormed the jail, fatally shooting two of the brothers and hanging the third.

 At the outbreak of the American Civil War, seven young men of Greensboro and Choctaw County rushed to enlist.
 The first company organized was the Wigfall Rifles, company D 15th, MS infantry C.S.A.
 This unit was formed in Greensboro in April 1861, commanded by Captain William F. Brantley of Greensboro; he later was promoted during the last year of the war as one of the youngest Confederate generals.
 In December 1864 Union troops raided the town and burned much of it.

 Brantley returned to Greensboro to practice law after the war and married again.
 (His first wife had died in 1863.)
 Local feuds and political unrest continued to erupt in violence during and after the Reconstruction era, when political tensions in the South were high, as conservative whites tried to re-establish their power over freedmen.
 His older brother, physician John Ransom Brantley, had been killed in Gonzales, Texas in 1859.
 Their younger brother Arnold Brantley was shot and killed near Greensboro on August 16, 1870; his murderers escaped.
 According to the Clarion, General Brantley was said to be seeking reprisal for his brothers' murders.
 He was ambushed on November 2, 1870, and killed by a shotgun blast while riding from Winona to Greensboro.
 No one was prosecuted for these deaths.

 Reflecting population changes in the county, in 1872 the state legislature moved the county seat from Greensboro to La Grange (historical), Mississippi, located west of the Natchez Trace.
 In 1874 Webster County, Mississippi was formed from parts of Choctaw county, and Greensboro was first designated as its county seat.
 But in 1876 the legislature moved the county seat to the more centrally located Walthall.

 Greensboro, which had already begun to decline after the first shift in the county seat, rapidly lost population after this change.
 Many of the residents and businesses moved to the new county seat.

 20th century to present

-In 1908, Webster County had the youngest birth mother recorded in the United States.
-Dr. V. I. Pittman of Cadaretta, an unincorporated area, reported delivering a boy weighing 7 lb (3.2 kg) to nine-year-old Estelle P. on March 16, 1908.